juliasilge/choroplethrUTCensusTract/README.md

 ## How to Use This Package

-Check out the [vignette for this package on RPubs](http://rpubs.com/juliasilge/153515).
+Check out the [guide for this package on RPubs](http://rpubs.com/juliasilge/153515).
 For help within R, try `?ut_tract_choropleth` for getting started with the main visualization function.